heraldb/heatpump-logger/README.md

 ## The heatpump-logger script

 The script is desgned to run as a process in the background.
 On a linux system you can run it as a systemd service.

+## Installation

+1. Enable the webserver on your Alpha Innotec heatpump.
+1. If you don't have an existing Domoticz service running, create one.
+1. Copy heatpump-logger to the correct location (I use /home/pi) and adjust value in the top of the code (like ip addresses).
+Check also the data that will be collected.
+See the "pages" dictionary in the code for that.
+1. Create deviceIDs in Domoticz [see this](http://domoticx.com/internet-of-things-domoticz-data-ontvangen-vanuit-andere-bron/) for all data points
+1. Copy the heatpump-logger.service file to the correct directory (typically /etc/systemd/system/) and check working directory.
+1. Run `systemctl enable --now heatpump-logger.service` to start te service.